Recently Viewed:Historic Places of Kauai Historic Places of Kauai

 Note that heiau are sacred to the Hawaiian people and can be fragile and easily damaged.
 Do not climb over the rock walls, do not take anything from these sites (including stones) and treat these areas with great reverence and respect.

 Kauai also has many small towns with big historical significance.
-In 1778, Waimea Town on the West Side was where Captain James Cook landed for the first time in Hawaii.
-A statue of Cook stands in the town in his honour.
-Waimea Town was honoured by the National Trust for Historic Preservation as one of the Dozen Distinctive Destinations in 2006.
+In 1778, Waimea Town on the West Side, was where Captain James Cook landed for the first time in Hawaii.
+A statue of Cook stands in the town in his honor.
+Waimea Town was honored by the National Trust for Historic Preservation as one of the Dozen Distinctive Destinations in 2006.
 Visit the West Kauai Technology and Visitor Center to learn more about this area.

 Kauai has many museums that allow you to see the Kauai of the past.
 In Hanalei Town, the Waioli Mission House and Waioli Huiia Church give you a glimpse of missionary life in 1837.
 North of Waimea Canyon is the Kokee Natural Museum in Kokee State Park, which gives you an overview of this 1,758-hectare park and the history of Waimea Canyon.
 The 40-hectare Grove Farm Homestead Museum in Lihue also gives you an understanding of how a sugar plantation worked in 1864.
 The Kauai Museum, also in Lihue, is the island’s most important museum for preserving Native Hawaiian artifacts, displaying historical photos and showcasing the artists of Kauai.